Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 If you have multiple measures of progress - you can zone in on those to identify where progress is happening when the scale feels stuck.
 Having someone in your corner to point out what is going well and what is improving, besides the scale, can be a game-changer.
 This is why working with a nutrition coach can be so beneficial.

-How you use the scale can and should change depending on your circumstances, your goals, and your journey.
+How you use the scale can and should change depending on your circumstances, goals, and journey.
 Regardless, having alternative markers of progress and relying on more than one area to help you see your gains will make a big difference.

 THAT IS PROGRESS!